 These methods are all subject to ground and exterior contamination.
 Many of these sources are shared with animals from the local area, and many are also used for bathing.

-Of course, having a water source at all is considered to be fortunate.
-Many communities walk miles just to fetch water.
+People from many communities walk miles just to fetch water each day.
 This consumes a major part of peoples’ lives in water poor areas.
-In fact, women spend over 200 million hours A DAY collecting water.
+In fact, women spend over 200 million man-hours EVERY DAY collecting water.

 This number can directly be attributed to lack of filtration of contaminated water and lack of sanitation and hygiene training.
 The majority of these illnesses are caused from fecal contamination.
 Biosand Filters, Sawyer Filters and other methods can filter out over 99% of all contaminates.
 Filters allow us to access communities out of reach of machinery or provide a community an option where a well is not an option.

 Every 21 seconds a child will perish from a preventable waterborne illness.

 Just $1 provides a person clean water for an entire year.
 Fixing the problem is easy.
 We just need to all decide to do it.